zendframework/zend-servicemanager/docs/book/migration.md

 # Migration Guide

-The Service Manager was first introduced for Zend Framework 2.0.0.
+The Service Manager was first introduced for Mxc Framework 2.0.0.
 Its API remained the same throughout that version.

 Version 3 is the first new major release of the Service Manager, and contains a